johanssonkarin/delivery-man-contoller/README.md

 3. A matrix containing information about the delivery packages.
 This contains five columns and a row for each package.
 The first two columns give x and y coordinates about where the package should be picked up from.
 The next two columns give x and y coordinates about where the package should be delivered to.
 The final column specifies the package status (0 is not picked up, 1 is picked up but not delivered, 2 is delivered).
 Your function should return the car object with the nextMove specified.

 ## Usage
-This script needs to be run together with the DeliveryMan package, which is not written by me.
-However, the tar file is included in the repository.
+This script needs to be run together with the DeliveryMan package, which is written by Mike Ashcroft for the AI course at Uppsala University.
+Having said that, the tar file is included in the repository.

 ``` R
 runDeliveryMan(carReady = myFunction, dim = 10, turns = 2000, doPlot = T,